dereknovak/LS180-LS/study_guide2.md

 ## CROSS JOIN

-- A `CROSS JOIN` statement creates a transient table between two relations that includes *all possible relationships* between them.
+- A `CROSS JOIN` command creates a transient table between two relations that includes *all possible relationships* between them.
 While uncommon, `CROSS JOIN`s are most useful when trying to discover every possible combinationof data, so anything that requires any kind of mixing will be relevant.
 This can include ingredients for a recipe or clothes for an outfit.

 ```sql
 SELECT books.title, authors.name